RateGain-logo-Vivid-Lavender

 6. Synxis

 Synxis is a Central Reservation System (CRS) provided by Sabre Hospitality Solutions.
-The Synxis CRS offers hotels a robust platform to manage rates, inventory, and reservations.
-It provides seamless connectivity with distribution channels, real-time updates, revenue management capabilities, and comprehensive reporting and analytics features.
+The Synxis CRS offers hotels a platform to manage rates, inventory, and reservations.
+It provides smooth connectivity with distribution channels, real-time updates, revenue management capabilities, and comprehensive reporting and analytics features.

 7. Reconline CRS